truher/vendordep_experiments/cpp_local_consumer/README.md

 # cpp_local_consumer

-Uses the local maven artifact made by simple_cpp_local.
+Uses the local C++ maven artifact made by simple_cpp_local.

-It has "useLocal" in the gradle file.
+It has "useLocal" in the gradle file:

 ```
 wpi.maven.useLocal = true